tectrolabs/swiftrng/windows-x86/DLL/ReadMe.txt

 __declspec(dllexport) int swrngDisableDataPostProcessing();

 /**
-* Check to see if raw data post processing is enabled for device.
+* A process-safe and thread-safe function for disabling statistical tests for raw random data.
 *
+* @return int - 0 when statistical tests were successfully disabled, otherwise the error code *
+*/
+__declspec(dllexport) int swrngDisableDataStatisticalTests();

+/**
+* A process-safe and thread-safe function for enabling statistical tests for raw random data.
+*
+* @return int - 0 when statistical tests were successfully enabled, otherwise the error code *
+*/
+__declspec(dllexport) int swrngEnableDataStatisticalTests();

+/**
+* Check to see if statistical tests are enabled for device.
+*
-* @return int - 1 when post processing is enabled, 0 if disabled, negative number if error */
+* @return int - 1 when statistical tests are enabled, 0 if disabled, negative number if error */
-__declspec(dllexport) int swrngGetDataPostProcessingStatus();
+__declspec(dllexport) int swrngGetDataStatisticalTestsStatus();

 /**
 *